derekgumb/Next_Prime_Number_Function-Python/README.md

 This program takes in a user-inputted number and outputs the next higher prime number.
+It assumes that negative numbers cannot be prime.

 The code is broken up into two functions: